barneyb/johann/documentation/docs/library/index.md

 ## `ArrayList`

-I am auto-resizing array-backed list structure.
-Elements are always 64-bit values with pass by value semantics. `ArrayList__new_owned` can if the elements are pointers to owned objects.
+I am an auto-resizing array-backed list structure.
+Elements are always 64-bit values with pass by value semantics. `ArrayList__new_owned` can help if the elements are pointers to owned objects.

  The `push`, `peek`, and `pop` "methods" offer graceful use as a stack.